Copyright and Information Society Directive 2001: Implementation by member states

+Reviews and revision

+Legal acts of private copying

+The Commission initiated a review of the application of the directive in 2004 as part of a review of copyright legislation.
+This included the aspect of the rules which allowed for legal acts of private copying to be sanctioned as long as rights-holders were offered fair compensation.

 2019 revision and expansion

 In 2016, leaked documents revealed that two new provisions were under consideration.
 The first, aimed at social media companies, sought to make automated screening for copyrighted content mandatory for all cases in which a user can upload data.
 The second proposed that news publishers should benefit financially when links to their articles are posted on a commercial platform.
-Responding to criticism, Axel Voss admitted that the law was "maybe not the best idea" but went on to support its passage and draft some of the language being used to amend Article 11.
+Responding to criticism, Axel Voss admitted that the law was "maybe not the best idea", but went on to support its passage and draft some of the language being used to amend Article 11.

 The update has been widely derided as a link tax.
 Its critics include German former MEP Felix Reda, Internet company Mozilla and copyright reform activists associated with the Creative Commons.
 Some discussion has concerned the inability for news agencies to opt out of the payment system and the claim that ancillary rights for news snippets contradicts the Berne convention.